Skip Breadcrumb Links

 Many community agencies can help you with filing a complaint.
-To find help in your area, go to Services Near Me and search for "community legal clinic" in your area.
+To find help, go to Services Near Me and search for "community legal clinic" in your area.

 For More Information

 - Canadian Consumer Handbook - Information about many consumer products and how to complain effectively.
 From the Office of Consumer Affairs at Industry Canada.

 Roadmap - This online tool will help you figure out each step you can take to make a consumer complaint.